mapbender/mapbender-documentation/en/functions/search/search_router.rst

 In order to use the Searchrouter, two requirements have to be met:

 1. The database has to be defined in the configuration files.
 2. The SearchRouter element has to be integrated in the Mapbender layout.
+The element may be integrated into the sidepane or as a button into the toolbar.
+To configure a button visit the documentation at :ref:`button`.

 Configuration